 - Bake: Bake for 1 hour 45 minutes to 1 hour 56 minutes.
 (Mine took the full 1 hour and 56 minutes).
 Try to open the oven as few times as possible to minimize the cracking on top of the cheesecake.
 If it does crack, DO NOT WORRY.
-It won't ruin the cheesecake and you can hide it with whipped cream.
+It won't ruin the cheesecake and you can hide it with caramel or whipped cream.
 When done, the edges will be slightly raised and set, and the center will be only slightly jiggly.
-A small amount of batter will be on a toothpick inserted into the center of the cheesecake.
-Once done baking, turn the oven off, and open the door at least 4 inches.
-Leave cheesecake in the oven for 25 minutes.
+The top of the cheesecake will be matte, and an instant read thermometer inserted halfway down into the center should read 150 to 155℉.
+A small amount of batter will be on a toothpick or knife inserted into the center of the cheesecake.
+Once done baking, turn the oven off, and prop open the oven door open by at least 4 inches.
+Leave cheesecake in the oven for 1 hour.
 Remove from the oven, and set on a cooling rack.
-Run a butter knife around the edge to gently loosen cheesecake, but do not release the springform pan yet.
-Once completely cool, cover tightly with foil or plastic wrap and refrigerate at least 5 hours or overnight.
+Once the cheesecake is cooled to room temperature, cover it with aluminum foil or plastic wrap and refrigerate for at least 6 hours or ideally overnight.

 - Make the Caramel Sauce: Make the salted caramel sauce by following my 10-minute salted caramel sauce recipe.
 It has step-by-step photos and troubleshooting tips to help ensure success.